SIBarcodeNetwork/BWP-FIMS-and-LIMS/Docs/barcode_data_standard.rst

 	The name of the person(s) or institute that collected the specimen.
 GenBank does not provide any guidance on how to structure name ("Give Name Surname" vs. "Surname, Given Name") or how to group multiple names, but at least be consistent.

 Collection Date -- Strongly Recommended
-	The date on which the specimen was collected.
+	The date(s) on which the specimen was collected.
 Date ranges are supported by providing two collection dates from among the supported value formats, delimited by a forward-slash character.

-	Here are the supported value formats (I am leaving out the different time formats), with examples:
+	Here are the supported value formats, with examples:

 		* "DD-Mmm-YYYY": 01-Jan-2016
 		* "Mmm-YYYY": Jan-2016